glaunay/taskobject/README.md

 ## Usage : tests

-This module can be used only in the test mode.
-In fact, the taskobject is an abstract class created as a base to implement bioinformatic tasks using inheritance.
+This module can be used only with the test modes.
+In fact, the taskobject is an abstract class created as a base to implement bioinformatic tasks, using inheritance.
+Two test modes are available.
+Each one is based on a child class of the taskobject :
-The test mode uses a child class of taskobject : the simpleTask (more info in the [More](#more) section).
+- the simple test : uses the simpleTask (more info in the [More](#more) section)
-You can either make a test in your proper JS file or use the test file we provide.
+- the dual test : uses the dualtask (more info in the [More](#more) section) You can either make a test in your proper JS file or use one of the test files we provide.

 ### Your proper test